Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Hemisphere Partition Function

 The heights $\text{ht}(\pi)$, $\text{ht}'(\pi)$ and $b(\pi)$ are statistics on reverse plane partitions that we review in appendix \ref{appendix:hillman}.
 Note that sending $t\to1$ un-grades the character and recovers the Verma limit of the previous subsection.

-In the $A$-shifted vortex partition function, the limit only receives contributions from vortices and one can check order-by-order in vortex number\footnote{In the following we make the mirror symmetry replacement $z \leftrightarrow \zeta$.} that sending $q \to 0$ reproduces the refined generating function so that:
+In the $A$-shifted vortex partition function, the limit only receives contributions from vortices and one can check order-by-order in vortex number that sending $q \to 0$ indeed reproduces the refined generating function.
+We therefore expect the following identification as a consequence of 3d mirror symmetry

 In the above the identity includes the mirror symmetry exchange $\zeta \leftrightarrow z$ and $t \leftrightarrow t^{-1}$.
 Again, we observe that 3d mirror symmetry leads to a combinatorial identity for a generating function of reverse plane partitions.